 - Choose Thick-Cut Chops.
 Look for the thickest ones you can find, and don’t be shy about asking the butcher counter if needed.
 For juiciness guaranteed, I recommend pork chops that are at least 1 1/2-inches thick.

 - DO NOT OVERCOOK.
 Unlike a tougher cut of pork like pork shoulder, pork chops are lean (like Stuffed Pork Tenderloin and Grilled Pork Tenderloin) and do not become more tender the longer they cook.
 Use an instant-read thermometer like this and check the pork early and often.
-It’s the absolute best way to know when your food is ready.
+It’s the absolute best way to know when pork chops are done in an air fryer.

 Per the FDA, pork is considered safe to eat when it reaches an internal temperature of 145 degrees F. I typically remove my pork around the 135-140 degree F-mark, cover it, then let the carry-over cooking finish the rest.

-Lest Rest.
-Similar to my Baked Chicken Breasts, resting the meat is MANDATORY.
+- Lest Rest.
+Resting the meat is MANDATORY.
 It allows the juices to reincorporate into the meat.
 If you cut the pork chops right away, all those lovely juices escape onto the plate.

-Try the Air Fryer!
-Of all the ways I’ve tried making them, the air fryer is the best way to cook pork chops (it also makes delicious Air Fryer Chicken Breast and Air Fryer Salmon).
+- Try the Air Fryer!
+Of all the ways I’ve tried making them, the air fryer is the best way to cook pork chops.
 Because it circulates air so effectively, the air fryer crisps the outsides beautifully and leaves the inside of the pork chops moist (similar to Air Fryer Pork Tenderloin).